| Title: | Penalized Synthetic Control Estimation |

 Additionally, it implements the penalization procedure described in Abadie & L'Hour (2021),

-such that the loss function is as in equation 5 of that paper (but for a single treated unit).
+such that the loss function is as in equation 5 of that paper.

 Variable weights are not optimized by this function, meaning they need to be pre-specified.
 This is by design.